Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

 The task was to build a simple Twitter-like app in order to practice fetching and posting data using React.
-The API is shared for all students in the course.
+It uses an API deployed on Google Cloud - [source repo here](https://github.com/a-well/project-happy-thoughts-api).

 ## The problem